 Many of my communities are full of voracious readers.
 We're often looking for ways to run ad-hoc book clubs and reading groups, but the established formats are fairly vanilla.
 Standard Zoom calls.
 Or async stream discussions in Slack-esque apps.

 The tools are janky.
 The aren't well established.
-Systems like give us good starting points, but aren't design with an online environment in mind.
+Systems like give us good starting points, but aren't designed with an online environment in mind.

 One challenge of distributed learning is the coordination around timing.
 Async reading doesn't focus collective attention in one place at one time.